carlfranklin/LogicGame/README.md

 The PuzzleCell component represents one of the 16 cells in the game (4 rows x 4 columns).

-The goal in design is to encapsulate all the code and markup associated with a particular cell, and to leave all of the application scoped markup and code in the containing page (*Index.razor* and *Index.razor.cs*)
+The design goal for this component is to encapsulate all the code and markup associated with a particular cell, and to leave all of the application scoped markup and code in the containing page (*Index.razor* and *Index.razor.cs*)

 Add the following files to the *Shared* folder: